MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 The maximum taxable earnings for Social Security increase in 2020 to \$137,700 from \$132,900

-The Personal Exemption is $4,200.
+The Personal Exemption is $4,300 for SINGLE, MAR, HOH

 Withholding rates for taxpayers filing as *NRA*